 It is true that nearly every football stadium in America is at least partially public property as a result of being partially funded by taxpayer money, but that is still not an issue of Congress making laws “abridging the freedom of speech.”
 It is also true, however, that actions have consequences.

-Private Property and Protesting
+A Libertarian View of Private Property and Protesting

 So how would libertarians handle the whole Kaepernick caper?
 There are, fortunately or unfortunately depending on your branch of libertarianism, two answers.